-The Outstanding Information Science Teacher Award is sponsored by Clarivate Analytics (formerly Thomson Reuters), was established in 1980 and is administered by the Information Science Education Committee.
+The Outstanding Information Science Teacher Award is sponsored by Clarivate Analytics (formerly Thomson Reuters), was established in 1980 and is administered by the Education and Professional Advancement Committee.

 1. Nature of the Award

 1.1 The award shall consist of a cash award of $1,000.
-Additionally, Clarivate Analytics (formerly Thomson Reuters) shall contribute $500 towards travel or other expenses to the grant recipient, contingent upon the recipient’s attending the ASIS&T annual meeting, and $250 to ASIS&T Headquarters towards administrative fees.
+Additionally, Clarivate Analytics shall contribute $500 towards travel or other expenses to the grant recipient, contingent upon the recipient’s attending the ASIS&T annual meeting, and $250 to ASIS&T Headquarters towards administrative fees.

 2. Purpose of the Award